Bg

 A:

-Six month old babies typically need 2.5 - 3.5 hours of daytime sleep each day.
+Six month old babies typically need 2.5 - 3.5 hours of sleep each day.
 Napping more than that can impact nighttime sleep and lead to split nights (where a baby stays awake for hours during the night) or early waking, in some cases.

 Q: Why does my 6 month old still have short naps?